openHPI/poseidon/README.md

 ### TLS

 We highly encourage the use of TLS in this API to increase the security.
-To enable TLS, set `server.tls` or the corresponding environment variable to true and specify the `server.certfile` and `server.keyfile` options.
+To enable TLS, set `server.tls.active` or the corresponding environment variable to true and specify the `server.tls.certfile` and `server.tls.keyfile` options.

 You can create a self-signed certificate to use with this API using the following command.